 State Workforce Resources

-Workforce Ready Grant:The 2018 General Assembly approved funds for Indiana’s Workforce Ready Grant program to provide free training for working-age Hoosiers in the state’s highest demand jobs.
+Workforce Ready Grant:T he 2019 General Assembly approved funds for Indiana’s Workforce Ready Grant program to provide free training for working-age Hoosiers in the state’s highest demand jobs.
 These industries have higher median salaried jobs and are rapidly growing in Indiana including Advanced Manufacturing, Building & Construction, Health & Life Sciences, IT & Business Services, and Transportation & Logistics.
 Learn more.

 Employer Training Grant: Employers in any high demand business sector can be reimbursed up to $5,000 for each newly trained employee, hired and retained for six months.
 There is a $50,000 cap for each employer (based on your FEIN) and the jobs must be middle skill, high-demand and high-wage jobs.
-These new amounts were recently approved by the 2018 Indiana General Assembly.
-Employer Training Grants cover occupational skills training, and effective May 4, 2018 the state will open the grant for employers to include not only new employees but also existing employees who receive training that leads to increased work responsibilities and higher wages.
+Employer Training Grants cover occupational skills training, and also include not only new employees but existing employees who receive training that leads to increased work responsibilities and higher wages.